rscarvalho90/Mongoose-Transactional-Decorator/article/article.md

 you can consult the [repository](https://github.com/rscarvalho90/Mongoose-Transactional-Decorator/) on GitHub.<br>
 Now, returning to our subject, the Transactional decorator must:

-1. Start a session
+1. Start a session;
-2. Open a transaction
+2. Open a transaction;
-3. Commit or abort the transaction <br>
+3. Commit or abort the transaction; <br>
    3.1.
-Commit the transaction if everything went well <br>
+Commit the transaction if everything went well; <br>
    3.2.
-Abort the transaction if some error has been thrown
+Abort the transaction if some error has been thrown;
-4. Close the session
+4. Close the session.

 So, we can write the Transactional decorator in this way: